-Heat a large skillet or frying pan with the vegetable oil to medium heat, add shrimp and cook for about 1 minute before then add the minced garlic.
+- Heat a large skillet or frying pan with the vegetable oil to medium heat, add shrimp and cook for about 1 minute before then add the minced garlic.
 Keep the shrimp and garlic moving (to cook evenly and prevent the garlic from burning).12 oz large shrimp, 2 tablespoon olive oil, 2 tablespoon garlic

-Add 2 Tbsp of butter when the shrimp are starting to turn pink, about 2-3 minutes of cooking time.
+- Add 2 tablespoon of butter when the shrimp are starting to turn pink, about 2-3 minutes of cooking time.
 Cook the shrimp 3-4 minutes or until pink and cooked through.
-Remove the cooked shrimp to a plate, set aside.
+Remove the cooked shrimp to a plate, set aside.4 tablespoon butter

-Add the white wine to the pan, the additional 2 Tbsp of butter, crushed red bell pepper flakes, salt & pepper and lemon zest.
+- Add the white wine to the pan, the additional 2 tablespoon of butter, crushed red pepper flakes, salt & pepper and lemon zest.
 Stir the sauce and bring it to a boil.4 tablespoon butter, ¼ teaspoon crushed red pepper flakes, ½ large lemon, each, salt & pepper, ½ cup dry white wine

-Return the shrimp to the pan once the white wine and butter sauce is boiling.
+- Return the shrimp to the pan once the white wine and butter sauce is boiling.
 Add chopped parsley and lemon juice, stir and turn off the heat.
 Make a well in the center of the frying pan or skillet, then place the cooked pasta in the center of the pan.½ large lemon, ½ cup flat leaf Italian parsley, 8 oz cooked pasta

-Stir to combine all of the sauce, shrimp, and pasta.
+- Stir to combine all of the sauce, shrimp, and pasta.
 Serve immediately.
 Garnish with more chopped parsley, lemon zest, and freshly grated Parmesan cheese if desired (optional).2 tablespoon Parmesan cheese